MicrosoftDocs/dynamics365smb-docs-pr.de-ch/financials/madeira-business-functionality.md

 ---
-title: "Von Dynamics 365, Business edition unterstützte Geschäftsfunktionen | Microsoft Docs"
+title: "Von Finance and Operations, Business edition. unterstützte Geschäftsfunktionen | Microsoft Docs"
 Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter: